Precast Concrete Countertops

 • Measure and set aside any water or other liquid ingredients while the dry components are blending.

-• If you’re using an admixture like CHENG Pro-Formula, follow the instructions on the packaging, NOT the instructions on the bag of concrete mix.
+• If you’re using an admixture like CX Precast Concrete Countertop Pro-Formula, follow the instructions for the admixture, NOT the instructions on the bag of concrete mix.

 • Add just 3/4 of the recommended water to the dry blend and mix.